 |Malware Removal (Windows)||

-Some examples of other malspam campaigns that were (or still are) used to distribute various malware are "PO Copy Email Virus", "Atlas Home Products Email Virus" and "Talkline Communications Email Virus".
-Examples of malware that is distributed this way (via email) are Agent Tesla, Adwind, TrickBot and Ursnif.
+Some examples of other malspam campaigns used to distribute various malware are "PO Copy Email Virus", "Atlas Home Products Email Virus" and "Talkline Communications Email Virus".
+Examples of malware that is distributed in this way (via email) are Agent Tesla, Adwind, TrickBot and Ursnif.

 How did "FedEx Invoice Ready Email Virus" infect my computer?

-Emails that are received from unknown, suspicious addresses, irrelevant, and contain some attachment and/or website link should not be trusted.
-It is common that such emails are disguised as letters from legitimate companies, although, they are sent by cyber criminals who attempt to distribute malicious software.
-Files or programs should not be downloaded or installed through third party downloaders, installers, unofficial websites, Peer-to-Peer networks (like torrent clients, eMule), or other sources, tools of this kind.
-It is common that such channels are used to distribute malware.
+Emails that are received from unknown, suspicious addresses, are irrelevant, and contain an attachment or website link, should never be trusted.
+Commonly, these emails are disguised as messages from legitimate companies.
+In fact, they are sent by cyber criminals who attempt to distribute malicious software.
+Files or programs should not be downloaded or installed through third party downloaders, installers, unofficial websites, Peer-to-Peer networks (torrent clients, eMule) or other sources/tools of this kind.
+Commonly, these channels are used to distribute malware.
 The safest way to download files and programs is to use official websites and direct links.
-Any installed software has to be activated and/or updated with tools or functions that are provided by its official developers.
-Third party, unofficial tools should never be used for that.
-Moreover, it is not legal to activate licensed software with unofficial ('cracking') tools.
-One more way to keep computers safe is to regularly scan them for threats with a reputable antivirus or anti-spyware suite, software of this type be always up to date.
-If you've already opened "FedEx Invoice Ready Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Installed software must be activated and updated with tools or functions that are provided by the official developers.
+Third party, unofficial tools should never be used.
+Furthermore, it is illegal to activate licensed software with unofficial ('cracking') tools.
+Keep computers safe by regularly scanning them for threats with a reputable antivirus or anti-spyware suite, which should be kept up to date.
+If you have already opened "FedEx Invoice Ready Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.